Kauto/animationvideo/README.md

             frameWidth: 0, // width of the sprite that will be cut out from an image
             frameHeight: 0, // height of the sprite that will be cut out from an image
             norm: false, // resize the image, so it hits the corner of the canvas
+            normCover: false, // resize the image, so it's completly covering the canvas
             animation: undefined
           })
         ]